She hadn’t expected to like him.

 “No. The purpose you’ve undertaken at any given time and the effort and focus it requires to follow through with that purpose.
 That,” he said, “is the meaning of life.”

 He told her that purpose is willed, not innate or inborn, and that it is something you develop through patience and repetition and learning.
 He told her that when you have an interest in something, even if it’s at first only a moderate interest, and you then begin learning about that thing, your interest and passion for it will often develop as your understanding of the subject deepens.
 This, in turn, will create a desire to learn more about it, which will in turn fuel your passion, and so on, reciprocally.
-He said that the greatest passions are the passions you will into existence merely by saying to yourself: Yes, I want to pursue this thing: I want to make this thing my purpose and my passion.
-Bringing forth the living potential that lies dormant within each — fulfilling your nature, he said, like quartz — this is the meaning of life.
+He said that the greatest passions are the passions you will into existence merely by saying to yourself: Yes, I want to pursue this thing: I want to make this thing my purpose in life, and my passion.
+Bringing forth the living potential that lies dormant within each — fulfilling your nature, he said, like quartz set in molecular motion — this is the meaning of life.

 He told her that even though she wasn’t fully aware of it, she’d discovered this principle long ago.